 The right time to sell gold coins really depends why you are selling.
 If you need cash right away, then any time is a good time.
 If you’re in no rush, and just think it’s time to finally cash in, then waiting to sell gold coins when the gold market is high is your best option.

 When you sell to private gold coin dealers, you are in complete control of the sale.
 Unlike in an auction (in-person or online), when you sell to a private buyer, you can choose to sell or not after hearing the final price offer.
 Additionally, private coin buyers conduct the appraisal and examination right before you, so that you can see exactly how your gold coins are being handled and valued.
 Selling gold coins to private coin buyers simply allows you to sell safely and confidently.
+Among the available options, the best gold coin buyers are undoubtedly private parties.

 First, check sites like the BBB and other public recommendation pages to find out about the buyer’s experience and credentials.
 Then, call up (or go in person) and ask about the buyer’s measuring equipment and scales.
 You only want to sell coins to coin buyers who use certified tools and calibrated scales.